-Taste good?
-And now you want to grow your own apple tree from the seeds, right?
+Tastes good?
+And now you want to know how to grow an apple tree from seeds, your own apple trees, right?
 It’s certainly possible.
 Believe it or not, apple trees originally come from seed germination.
 However, the commercially grown ones we enjoy today are probably more a product of engineering than germinating from seed.

 You see, the issue with growing apples from pips is that you never know what you’ll get.
 You may be eating a wonderful Red Tasty when you decide to germinate the seeds, only to discover that the outcome is less sweet, less red, and perhaps even less delicious.